Nancyfa/hello-world-two/README.md

 # hello-world-two
 second attempt
 This is the first change.
 This is a line.
 ___
+It's also a line.
+***
+It's still a line.
+---

 # **Module** Configure Dynamics 365 Supply Chain Management, Manufacturing